open-crypto-broker/crypto-broker-deployment/README.md

 #### Docker Compose and Kubernetes Deployment

 For a local docker deployment the following tasks can be used.
-The first task will clone and build the Crypto Broker server and the clients.
+The first task will clone and build the Crypto Broker server and the test apps.
 The docker compose files in the `deployments/docker` folder are then used to build the docker images.

 ```shell